robin-janssen/CODES-Benchmark/README.md

 <details>
   <summary><i>Adding a new model</i></summary>

 A new model should be implemented as a subclass to the base class AbstractSurrogateModel.
-This class in turn is a subclass of nn.Module, such that each model will be an nn.Module also.
+This class in turn is a subclass of nn.Module, such that each model will be a nn.Module also.

-AbstractSurrogateModel mandates the implementation of four methods that are required either for training or for benchmarking.
+AbstractSurrogateModel mandates the implementation of five methods that are required either for training or for benchmarking.
+Please ensure that any implemented model adheres to the definition of these methods regarding the number of inputs and outputs as well as their data type and shape.
+This is import for the train.py and benchmark.py scripts to run.

 The methods are:

 * forward(initial_conditions, times):
   Implements one forward pass of the model.